yecril71pl/cpp-docs.pl-pl/docs/dotnet/adapter-stl-clr.md

 #### <a name="parameters"></a>Parametry

-*right*<br/>
+*Kliknij*<br/>
-Karty do skopiowania.
+Karta do skopiowania.

 ### <a name="remarks"></a>Uwagi

-Kopiuje operator składowej *prawo* do obiektu, następnie zwraca `*this`.
-Umożliwia ona Zamień pary przechowywanego iteratora kopię pary przechowywanego iteratora w *prawo*.
+Operator elementu członkowskiego kopiuje *prawo* do obiektu, a następnie zwraca `*this`.
+Służy do zastępowania przechowywanej pary iteratora kopią przechowywanej pary iteratora w *prawo*.

 ### <a name="example"></a>Przykład